cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

    written to ``/scratch`` on one node are therefore *not* accessible on other nodes.

-It is recommended that you create a sub-folder containing your KU-IT username when using the scratch-drive as part of your scripts:
+It is recommended that you create a sub-folder containing your UCPH-IT username when using the scratch-drive as part of your scripts:

 .. code:: console